 Examples

-## Standardised usage (preferred):
+# Standardised usage

 visstat(mtcars$am, mtcars$mpg)

-## Backward-compatible usage (same result):
+# Backward-compatible usage (same result as above)

 visstat(mtcars, "mpg", "am")

-## Wilcoxon rank sum test
+## Wilcoxon rank sum test (non-normal, two groups)

 grades_gender <- data.frame(